vanzonr/rarray/tutorial.md

 {1,1,1,1,1}
 }
 ```
-This format with the curly braces is chosen as it is unique and can
+This format mimics c-style syntax and can
-therefore be correctly read in again by input streams.
+be correctly read in by input streams.

 A second way to set the values of an existing array at once is using a similar
 curly braces format as the argument of the fill method: